CianDoyleTUD/MusicVisuals/README.md

 loadAudio("filename.mp3");
 ```
 # How it works
+This program works in Java with the use of the Processing library for drawing graphics to the screen,
+in conjunction with the [Minim library](https://github.com/ddf/Minim), A Java audio library, designed to be used with Processing.
+This is what I used to manipulate the graphics to achieve things such as an audio band visualiser which
+will change size depending on how much bass there is for example.
+A lot of math was used in this program to calculate angles and trajectories.
+There is a fair bit of circular geometry used to create the audio bands visualiser.
 # What I am most proud of in the assignment
+I am probably most proud of my use of mathematics to create visually pleasing effects.
+Mathematics is not very interesting to me personally, but I found it was needed a fair bit to create 3d graphics.
+I found myself actually becoming quite interested in the formulas related to drawing circles, etc.
 # Markdown Tutorial

 This is *emphasis*